 Where is the AssiStep available?

-The AssiStep is available in most European countries (including the UK), as well as South-America, Canada and Japan.
+The AssiStep is available in most European countries (including the UK), as well as South-America, Australia, Canada and Japan.
 Find our distributor in your country by clicking the link below:

 Configure your AssiStep - in just a few steps!